 If I can’t try it in person, how do I reduce risk?

-Get seat depth/height, cushion build details, packaged dimensions, and a return policy you’d actually use.
+Get the seat depth and height, cushion build details, packaged dimensions, fabric care information, and a return policy you would actually use.